Level Access

 Luckily, our year-over-year data points to an alternative focus that helps organizations progress toward more meaningful, lasting progress: usability.
 When organizations shift their focus from ticking off a checklist of compliance requirements to creating a smoother, more enjoyable user experience for everyone, they improve customer engagement and retention, and avoid falling out of compliance and doing damage to their brand.

 So how do you help your colleagues make this shift in mindset?
-As Founder and CEO Tim Springer advises, don’t underestimate the power of a story.
+Don’t underestimate the power of a story.
 Seek out opportunities to demonstrate the human impact of an accessible digital experience.
 For example, show executive teams how your app works for a person using a screen reader both before and after applying accessibility best practices.
 This real-world user perspective is more likely to stick with leadership and help spread an understanding of the importance of accessibility further in your organization than the “we have to stay compliant” argument.

 Build it in, don’t bolt it on